 - (10) Marking Exhibits.
 All exhibits submitted in support of or opposition to a motion must be clearly marked with divider pages.
 References in the parties' filings to such exhibits should be as specific as possible (i.e., the reference should cite specific page numbers, paragraphs, line numbers, etc.).
 All exhibits must be marked to designate testimony or evidence referred to in the parties' filings.
 Acceptable forms of markings include highlighting, bracketing, underlining or similar methods of designations but must be clear and maintain the legibility of the text. - (11) Format of Originals.
-Originals of documents filed with the court shall not contain double-sided pages or items other than 8 1⁄2 x 11 inch paper, unless double-sided or larger original documents are being filed as exhibits.
-If an original document is required to be filed with the court, any required signature thereto must also be original.
+Originals of documents filed with the court shall not contain double-sided pages or items other than $8 \frac{1}{2} \times 11$ inch paper, unless double-sided or larger original documents are being filed as exhibits.